Rocks and rapids and rainbows... the Boulder is the Yellowstone's wild child sibling, and it's a great fishery for the right clients.

 With increasing pressure on the Yellowstone, its tributaries are becoming better and better options.
 A Boulder River fishing trip is a great choice if you don’t like crowds.
-We primarily run float fishing trips on the Boulder, but it is also available for walk-wade trips.
+We primarily run float fishing trips and float & wade trips on the Boulder, but it is also available for walk-wade trips.

 The Boulder River is a small, steep, turbulent, and – yes – bouldery tributary to the Yellowstone.
 It begins north of Yellowstone National Park and flows predominately north, descending precipitously over innumerable rapids and one significant waterfall as it goes.
 It runs about 60 miles from its source to join the Yellowstone near Big Timber, about 35 miles east of Livingston.

 The upper 40 miles of the river’s course flows through a patchwork of public and private land, with the Custer-Gallatin National Forest interrupted here and there by inholdings, while the lower 20 miles flows primarily through private land, with public access limited to a couple fishing access sites, a city park in Big Timber, and a few bridges.